 Coursework, most of which is hands-on, will include such topics as AC/DC theory, basic wiring practices, programmable logic controllers, industrial motor controls, applications of the National Electric Code, and other subjects as local needs require.
 Graduates should qualify for a variety of jobs in the electrical field as an on-the-job trainee or apprentice assisting in the layout, installation, and maintenance of electrical systems.

-- MAT 121 Algebra/Trigonometry I Credit Hours: 3 OR - MAT 110 Math Measurement & Literacy Credit Hours: 3
+- MAT 121 Algebra/Trigonometry I Credit Hours: 3 - MAT 110 Math Measurement & Literacy Credit Hours: 3

 - BPR 111 Print Reading Credit Hours: 2

 - ELC 112 DC/AC Electricity Credit Hours: 5

 - ELC 113 Residential Wiring Credit Hours: 4

 - ELC 115 Industrial Wiring Credit Hours: 4

 - ELC 117 Motors and Controls Credit Hours: 4

 - ELC 118 National Electrical Code Credit Hours: 2

-- ELC 119 NEC Calculations Credit Hours: 2
+ELC 119 NEC Calculations Credit Hours: 2

 - ELC 128 Intro to PLC Credit Hours: 3

 - ELN 229 Industrial Electronics Credit Hours: 4

 - WBL 110 World of Work Credit Hours: 1

-Developmental coursework (including all prerequisites) will be required of students whose placement test scores indicate a need for greater proficiency in the areas of reading, English, mathematics, and computers.
-Please refer to the Course Descriptions section for prerequisite course information.
+Developmental coursework (both prerequisite and corequisite) will be required of students whose placement test measures indicate a need for greater proficiency in the areas of English and/or mathematics.
+Please refer to the Course Description section for prerequisite and corequisite course information.